jurlaub/jubilant-fedora/AdvancedLaneFinding_Writeup_JoshuaUrlaub.md

 The error handling / sanity checking is very primative. **sanity_check**  ( ln 364) is the method used.
 You can see another method where I experiemented with some other checks but couldn't get it to work satisfatory in the time I had available.
 Other approaches would be that I would like to make the line processing/fitting be single lane so that I could have the code re-examine a given lane.

 The line detection definately has problems with extra lines on the road - like with cracks and construction lanes.
 Running the code on the challenge file helped identify some issues with the code and led to code changes that added resiliance.
 However the changes are nowhere near enough finish the challenges.
+I handle missing or empty pixels in the Line class.
+If no pixels are detected, then the class will not seek to use them to calculate/ update the current frame variables.
+This problem was discovered when experiementing with different settings and also when running the challenge file.